Voice Mail For Podcasters

 Setting up a voice mail / listener feedback line for your show is not very difficult.
 The best part is that these voice messages can be sent straight to your email inbox with many services.
 There are so many different options to choose from.
 However, I’m simply going to list the three options that I think will serve you best.

-One point to note is that with Google Voice, you can get an email notification of each new message.
-However, to retrieve the audio file, you will need to log into your google voice client.
+One nice thing about Google Voice is that you can get an email notification for each new message.
+To retrieve the audio file, you will need to log into your google voice client.
 From there, you will simply be able to download the audio file that contains the recording from your listener.

 The SpeakPipe Option: